xen-project/xen/docs/misra/deviations.rst

      - The override of the keyword \"inline\" in xen/compiler.h is present so that section contents checks pass when the compiler chooses not to inline a particular function.

+       Xen does not use the \"auto\" keyword as a storage qualifier.
+The override of the keyword \"auto\" in xen/compiler.h is to give it it's C23 behaviour of type inference.

      - Comment-based deviation.

    * - R20.7